enofex/taikai/docs/USERGUIDE.md

 - `Configuration.of(String namespace, Namespace.IMPORT namespaceImport)` to set both namespace and import options.
 - `Configuration.of(JavaClasses javaClasses)` to directly provide a set of Java classes.

-If a `namespaceImport` is not explicitly provided, it defaults to `Namespace.IMPORT.WITHOUT_TESTS`:
+If a `namespaceImport` is not explicitly provided, it defaults to `Namespace.IMPORT.WITHOUT_TESTS`.

 Here's an example of how you can use these methods to create a custom configuration: